Mathematics and Computer Science (M.Sc.)

 - Evidence of the applicant's particular interest in the subject in the form of a personal statement written by the applicant and two letters of recommendation written by referees who know the applicant academically.

 Students can join the programme at the beginning of the summer or winter semester.
 Application deadlines are 15 May for the following winter semester and 15 November for the following summer semester.
-Applications should be submitted via the online application portal managed by the Faculty of Mathematics and Computer Science.
-For further information on application and admission please go to the web page of this course of study.
+Applications should be submitted via the online application portal managed by the Department of Computer Science where you'll find further information about application and admission procedures.

 |Standard period of study||4 semesters|